valkey-io/valkey-doc/docs/manual/patterns/twitter-clone.md

     SET foo bar

-Redis stores data permanently, so if I later ask "_What is the value stored in key foo?_" Redis will reply with *bar*:
+Valkey stores data permanently, so if I later ask "_What is the value stored in key foo?_" Valkey will reply with *bar*:

     GET foo => bar

-Other common operations provided by key-value stores are `DEL`, to delete a given key and its associated value, SET-if-not-exists (called `SETNX` on Redis), to assign a value to a key only if the key does not already exist, and `INCR`, to atomically increment a number stored in a given key:
+Other common operations provided by key-value stores are `DEL`, to delete a given key and its associated value, SET-if-not-exists (called `SETNX` on Valkey), to assign a value to a key only if the key does not already exist, and `INCR`, to atomically increment a number stored in a given key:

     SET foo 10
     INCR foo => 11